dyorg/slim-token-authentication/README.md

 ]));
 ```

-### parameter
+### Parameter

-If token is not fount on header, middleware tries to find on authorization query parameter.
+If token is not fount on header, middleware tries to find `authorization` query parameter.
-You can change parameter name using parameter option.
+You can change parameter name using `parameter` option.
-You can disabled authentication via parameter setting it on option as null.
+You can disabled authentication via parameter setting `parameter` option as null.

 ```php
 ...